CarterPerez-dev/CertGames-Core/MD's/ISSUES-IMPROVEMENTS.md

 ## configure cloud fare settings

-# EMAIL- reset link Attackers might be trying to steal your information from url638.certgames.com (for example, passwords, messages, or credit cards).
-Learn more about this warning
-net::ERR_CERT_COMMON_NAME_INVALID
-Turn on enhanced protection to get Chrome's highest level of security url638.certgames.com normally uses encryption to protect your information.
-When Chrome tried to connect to url638.certgames.com this time, the website sent back unusual and incorrect credentials.
-This may happen when an attacker is trying to pretend to be url638.certgames.com, or a Wi-Fi sign-in screen has interrupted the connection.
-Your information is still secure because Chrome stopped the connection before any data was exchanged.

-You cannot visit url638.certgames.com right now because the website uses HSTS.
-Network errors and attacks are usually temporary, so this page will probably work later.
 ### ADD MORE RESOURCES TO RESOURCE PAGE
 ----
 ### close to release we need a Dev Database and paired with that a Dev server. so we can push DB changes and or code chnages and see teh effects before we do it in production.